 Before seasoning the salmon, remove excess moisture.
 This will not only help the seasoning adhere to the salmon, but will also give you the best texture on your salmon when it’s blackened.

 Use a paper towel to press down lightly on both sides of the salmon to pat it dry.
-Drying the fish will avoid a mushy texture, so I use this same technique while making other salmon recipes, like this Chimichurri Salmon.
+Drying the fish will avoid a mushy texture, so I use this same technique while making other salmon recipes.

 I made this recipe with fresh fish, but you can also very easily use frozen salmon!
 Just make sure to thaw the salmon overnight in the refrigerator or add it to a plastic or reusable storage bag and submerge the bag in cold water for about 45 minutes to defrost it first.